AssemblyScript/website/src/stdlib/math.md

 ## Considerations

-The Math implementations are meant as a drop-in replacement for JavaScript's Math so sometimes mimic special JavaScript semantics, like `Math.round` always rounding towards `+Infinity`.
-Also, functions like `Math.fround` or `Math.imul` do not return an `f32` respectively an `i32` as some might expect for the same reason.
-Hence, depending on the use case, using [WebAssembly's math instructions](./builtins.md#math) directly can be a worthwhile alternative where portability is not a concern.
+The Math implementations are meant as a drop-in replacement for JavaScript's `Math` with all its quirks.
+For example, `Math.round` always rounds towards `+Infinity` and `Math.imul` and similar functions operate on `number`, which is `f64` in AssemblyScript.
+Hence, using [WebAssembly's math instructions](./globals.md#math) directly where possible is often more efficient.